 MOD CHN/111A26A1/1

-4.4 Administrations of the Member States shall not assign to a station any frequency in derogation of either the Table of Frequency Allocations in this Chapter or the other provisions of these Regulations, except on the express condition that such a station, when using such a frequency assignment, shall not cause harmful interference to, and shall not claim protection from harmful interference caused by, a station operating in accordance with the provisions of the Constitution, the Convention and these Regulations.
+4.4 Administrations of the Member States shall not assign to a station any frequency in derogation of either the Table of Frequency Allocations in this Chapter or the other provisions of these Regulations, except on the express condition that such a station, when using such a frequency assignment, is intended for short-term or temporary use in emergency situations or operates only within the territory of the notifying administration that made the filing for that frequency.
+Also, such a station shall not cause harmful interference to, and shall not claim protection from harmful interference caused by, a station operating in accordance with the provisions of the Constitution, the Convention and these Regulations applied by other administrations.

 Reasons: More and more administrations and operators used RR No. 4.4 as a means to secure access to spectrum and orbital resources they wished to use, in particular for operating FSS and MSS satellite networks or systems that plan to provide commercial services on a long-term basis.
 As the risk of interference is likely increasing and demonstrating conformity with the Rule of Procedure on RR No. 4.4 becomes very uncertain, the extent to which RR No. 4.4 applies should be further defined in the Radio Regulations in order to effectively mitigate the risk of harmful interference that originates from operations under RR No. 4.4.